khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 To get an **A:**

-* **On top of everything specified in “B”**, write a good final essay about a neuroscience paper.
+* **On top of everything specified in “B”**, write a good final essay about some neuroscience research.
 See the detailed instructions at the end of this document.
 For "borderline cases", we may also have 1:1 "paper presentation sessions" during completion week.

->  🟠 On the first class, talk about pass/fail here.

 ## Attendance and tardiness